 Disable iCloud Photos

-Next, you’ll need to disable iCloud Photo Library so that photos and videos aren’t backed up to the service anymore going forward.
+Next, you can disable iCloud Photo Library so that photos and videos aren’t backed up to Apple’s service anymore going forward.
 Follow the steps below to do this.

 1) Launch the Settings app on your iPhone.